lewisevans2007/search/README.md

 search <pattern> <path> --no-color
 ```

-## 📝 License
+## Licence
-This project is licensed under the GPL License - see the [LICENCE](LICENCE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details